BenjaminHinchliff/cmudict-fast/README.md

 - switched from the depreciated failure crate to thiserror based errors
 - switched to rust 2018 in the cargo config
 - removed the utility function to download
-- removed a lot of dependencies that were either no longer needed
+- removed a lot of dependencies that were either no longer needed or depreciated
 - fixed hung lookup bug (due to the new internals (I still don't know what caused it))
 - changed the internals so file i/o wasn't needed for every lookup (and as a result simplified them)